The 2016 tax filing season will open on January 19, the IRS said Monday.

 Whenever you choose to file, be sure to safeguard your identity and valuable tax information.

-To reduce tax-related identity theft and fraud, officials recommend you install anti-virus and firewall protections on your computer and encrypt tax files.
+To reduce tax-related identity theft and fraud, officials recommend you install anti-virus and firewall protection on your computer and encrypt tax files.
 And if you get a phone call purporting to be from the IRS, just hang up.
 It’s likely to be a scam.